iperov/DeepFaceLive/doc/developer_faq/developer_faq.md

 ## Why Python for such high load software and not C++?

 All CPU-intensive tasks are done by native libraries compiled for Python, such as OpenCV, NumPy, PyQt, onnxruntime.
 Python is more like a command processor that tells what to do.
 All you need is to organize such commands properly.
+  (Above information is not necessary accurate.
+Especially for Windows platform.
+Asyncronous IO is very well designed at Windows kernell, can'ty say the same about POSIX async IO in Linux...
+So, Python GIL is smart, and in most cases it is not blocking process/thread, if you call OS native IO libraries, despite being single threaded by a design, IO work is executed by OS in multithread manner.
+But, there is alway one but, Python performance is really degraded when it comes to dispatching callbacks from kernel IO, and perforance is really degraded comparing to C++ or even Java and C#.
+Having all that said, I am not saying that Python is a wrong choice here, there is no that much IO in this project - I suspect 95% of work is CPU/GPU bound.
+Knowing Python's simplicity, I belevei it was right choice.
+And I think this project is state of the art product, thanks)

 ## What does the internal architecture look like?